airicyu/solstage-web/README.md

 iii) You will then go to their wallet profile page.

-It is not your wallet, so you will see their profile in `View Mode`.
+It is not your wallet, so you will see their profile in `View only mode`.

-### View Mode
+### View only mode

-`View Mode` is a mode that you are visiting the others profile.
+`View only mode` is a mode that you are visiting the others profile.
 - You cannot change the other people's categorization setup.
 - Only the `Stage` categories NFTs are shown.